Codit/practical-api-guidelines/maturity-level-two/README.md

 - Unit test Open API validation to automatically detect breaking changes

 ## API Security
 API security is an essential part when designing the API.

-All different levels of security are discussed within the API-Security document.
+All different levels of security are discussed within the API-Security document ([user guide](docs/api-security.md)).

-Different levels of security are covered such as:
-- IP Filtering
-- API Key
-- OAuth (if there is an Identity Provider)
-- Client Certificate
-- ...
+You should:
+- When possible, use a token based authenticaton/authorization (OAuth2, MSI, etc..)
+- When not, depending on the use case, consider to use a combination of the available security mechanisms (e.g. Client Certificate, api key, ip filtering, etc..)